 Now you have some ideas for gardening gifts that won’t break the bank.
 Maybe you got some inspiration for some totally unique gifts you can make yourself.

-If you have a more experienced gardener on your list, then check out my article on gifts for older gardeners.
+If you need a gift for a beginner gardener, check out this article on gardening gifts for first-time gardeners.

 You might also be interested in my article on gardening gifts for under $10.